yamadashy/repopack/README.md

 [![node](https://img.shields.io/node/v/repopack.svg?maxAge=1000)](https://www.npmjs.com/package/repopack)

 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude or ChatGPT.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.